silentDjay/Vocabulary/reading-html.md

 ## `<a>`

-Stands for 'anchor', and typically houses a link.
+Stands for 'anchor', and is used to house a link embedded within the contents of the page.
 This is one of the most common inline element tags.

 Syntax: <a href="[link redirect destination]">[displayContent]</a>